nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** For those who are more inclined to use a gui to export:
+:bulb: **Tip:** For those who are more inclined to use a gui to export.

-* Click on `file` option in the menubar above the command box
+1. Click on `file` option in the menubar above the command box
-* Click on `Export` button to open the directory selector
+1. Click on `Export` button to open the directory selector
-* Navigate using the GUI to the save file
+1. Navigate using the GUI to the save file
-* Click on `Select Folder` when done
+1. Click on `Select Folder` when done

 </div>